Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

-The Engineering Investigations Intensive is designed to provide an introduction to the different disciplines within the broad field of engineering, such as Civil and Environmental Engineering, Mechanical Engineering, Computer Science, and Biomedical Engineering.
+The Engineering Investigations (EI) program is designed to provide an introduction to various different disciplines within the broad field of engineering.
 Many of the significant challenges facing society involve engineering -- from clear water, to renewable energy, to personalized medicine.
-As Engineering is a diverse field with multiple sub-fields and many possible career pathways, this program will provide students with an overview of the different disciplines within engineering to broaden their understanding of the field and highlight the multiple ways engineers work and impact the world!
+As Engineering is a diverse field with multiple sub-fields and many possible career pathways, this program will provide students with an overview of many different disciplines within engineering to broaden their understanding of the field and highlight the multiple ways engineers work and impact the world!

 - Explore the breadth of engineering theory and practice with world-class faculty, including engineering ethics and its intersections with social justice